rzelazko/lime-tracker/README.md

 - I18N (rememeber: default seizure types)
 - Setup custom domain for hosting
 - Create valid [firestore.rules](firestore.rules)
-- Re-create users in emulator
-- Change `emailVerificationDate` to indicate it is sending date (not verification)
+- Change `emailVerificationDate` to indicate it is sending date (not verification) & edit emulator users
+- Use Firestore instead of dummy data - dashboard
+- Use Firestore instead of dummy data - charts
+- Use Firestore instead of dummy data - reports
+- Use Firestore instead of dummy data - events
-- Use Firestore instead of dummy data (unlock DB)
+- Use Firestore instead of dummy data - medicaments
 - Firestore service: `enableIndexedDbPersistence`
+- Use Firestore instead of dummy data - seizures
 - Table on small screen looks bad - actions should be in the same line
-- Support for pagination
+- Add load more instead of pagination